fawzi/dchem/Starting.markdown

 - a work asker that actually computes things
 - a silos that coordinates and starts everything
 - main that references the silos

+You can check the available object classes and their field in [an automatically generated description](doc.html) of the input (using the --html-doc flag).